-The aim of the studies under WRC-27 agenda item 1.19 is to determine the conditions of usage of the frequency bands 4 200-4 400 MHz and 8 400-8 500 MHz by the EESS (passive).
-Such potential new allocations to the EESS (passive) would be used in conjunction with the 6/7 GHz frequency range.
-Combining multiple nearby channels in such a way is required to improve science retrievals and to mitigate RFI to the greatest extent.
+The aim of the studies under WRC-27 Agenda item 1.19 is to determine the conditions of usage of the frequency bands 4 200-4 400 MHz and 8 400-8 500 MHz by the EESS (passive).
+These potential new allocations to the EESS (passive) would be used in conjunction with the 6/7 GHz frequency range.
+Combining multiple nearby channels in this way is required to improve science retrievals and to mitigate RFI.